 Liz is a dedicated musculoskeletal physio with a background in sports physiotherapy and exercise rehabilitation.
 She has worked extensively with peripartum women and has a keen interest in pelvic girdle pain in men and women, covering coccyx, pubic symphysis and sacroliliac joint pain.
 Liz has completed her postgraduate diplomas in the area of pelvic floor physiotherapy which complements her sports and musculoskeletal expertise.

-Melissa graduated from the University of Melbourne in 2008 with honours and has since been a dedicated private practice physiotherapist in both sports/musculoskeletal physio and pelvic health.
+Melissa graduated from the University of Melbourne in 2008 with honours.
+She has since been a dedicated private practice physiotherapist in both sports/musculoskeletal physio and pelvic health.
+Melissa works with pelvic girdle pain, coccyx pain and pubic symphysis pain in both men and women.
+She also has experience with the management of incontinence, urgency, prolapse, DRAM and mastitis.

 Vanessa has a special interest in childhood pelvic health, including assisting children with delayed bed wetting, bladder urgency and soiling due to emptying dysfunction.